Creative Brief Generator

 When to Use

-Use this prompt at the start of any creative project where the idea exists but the shape does not yet.
-It works equally well for solo projects and collaborative ones — the output gives everyone involved a shared reference point before work begins.
+Use this prompt at the start of a creative project when the idea exists but the shape does not.
+It works for solo projects and collaborative ones, but it is especially useful when several people need a shared starting point before scoping, design, or production begins.

 Good for: